-If after conducting inspections required by NCC Section 16.12.500, review of the Annual Compliance and Assurance Update Report required pursuant to COA No. 2(L) (below), or other inspections as may be under-taken, or upon the receipt of a verified complaint, the Planning Director finds that Quarry Operations are not in substantial compliance with this Permit, NCC Chapter 16.12 (Surface Mining and Reclamation) and/or the Surface Mining and Reclamation Act (SMARA), the procedures prescribed in Article VI (Enforcement) (NCC Section 16.12.600 et seq.) shall be immediately commenced so that any significant compliance issues can be brought before the Planning Commission at the earliest opportunity provided Permittee has failed to timely cured the violation.
+If after conducting inspections required by NCC Section 16.12.500, review of the Annual Compliance and Assurance Update Report required pursuant to COA No. 2(L) (below), or other inspections as may be undertaken, or upon the receipt of a verified complaint, the Planning Director finds that Quarry Operations are not in substantial compliance with this Permit, NCC Chapter 16.12 and/or SMARA, the procedures prescribed in Article VI (Enforcement) (NCC Section 16.12.600 et seq.) shall be immediately commenced so that any significant compliance issues can be brought before the Planning Commission at the earliest opportunity provided Permittee has failed to timely cure the violation.

-G. All prior mining-related discretionary permits on the Property including, but not limited to, UP-128182 and UP-27374 authorizing current mining, quarrying, associated operation of the qQuarry, and reclamation shall be superseded and replaced by this Permit.
+G. All prior mining-related discretionary permits on the Property including, but not limited to, Permit Numbers UP-128182 and UP-27374 authorizing current mining, quarrying, associated operation of the Quarry, and reclamation shall be superseded and replaced by this Permit.